mvyasu/tf-lore/content/Seasons/S01/01_Launch_Trailer.md

 The next shot is of [The Announcer](https://www.thefinals.wiki/wiki/The_Announcer) getting up from a chair and yelling the following:

->**Announcer:** This trio dominated the rooftops of Monaco, and join Diamond League at Skyway Stadium! `fades into the background`
+>**ANNOUNCER:** This trio dominated the rooftops of Monaco, and join Diamond League at Skyway Stadium! `fades into the background`

 He says that while a trio including [Odilia](https://www.thefinals.wiki/wiki/Odilia), walking down the hallway before a round of THE FINALS.